4 Exercises to Keep You Active With Arthritis

 However, to ensure that no unnecessary stress is put on your joints, it is important to find an appropriate style of yoga, learn how to do yoga poses properly, and understand when modifications may be needed.

 Dr. Dan Linehan is an Orthopedic Surgeon with OSMS and sees patients in Green Bay and Sturgeon Bay.
+Schedule an appointment with him here.

 Share This Story, Choose Your Platform!